Council in Kent calls planning application ‘whack’ in bizarre blunder

 The error occurred in mid-August when officers from Mid Kent Planning Support, which runs the service for Swale Borough Council, ran a dummy trial to fix a software issue.

-During this process, five decision notices were inadvertently sent to applicants, including Amey Jones, the founder of the Happy Pants animal ranch.
+During this process, five decision notices were inadvertently sent to applicants, including Amey James, the founder of The Happy Pants Ranch animal sanctuary.

 She was told that her plea to keep her charity at its site in Bobbing, near Sittingbourne, had been rejected.
 By way of explanation, the council’s official comments said “your proposal is whack” and “no mate, proper whack”.

-Commenting on the incident, Ms Jones told The Independent: “I went through a range of emotions when I first saw the planning refusal; panic, upset, devastation.
+Commenting on the incident, Ms James told The Independent: “I went through a range of emotions when I first saw the planning refusal; panic, upset, devastation.

-“Of course I felt relieved to know it was an error but I am disappointed that now the charity has to wait another three or four months before it gets the decision on whether or not the sanctuary can stay,” she said, adding that her proposal was supposed to be considered this month.
+“Of course I felt relieved to know it was an error, but I am disappointed that now the charity has to wait another three or four months before it gets the decision on whether or not the sanctuary can stay,” she said, adding that her proposal was supposed to be considered this month.

 Other requests were met with similarly sarcastic responses, with a pub in Sittingbourne given the green light for partial demolition with the words “incy, wincy, spider”.